PowerSnail/PowerSnail.github.io/content/comsci/2016-02-27-binary-search-tree.md

 `NULL` is a very bad design from the very beginning, as it is passed into a function as `pointer type` but is not a `pointer` at all.
 Any attempt to call a member function will cause a crush.
 It is also hard to debug, especially when there are layers of function calls.
 You cannot dereference a null pointer in debugger; it points to 0x00000000, which has no useful information at all.

 A sentinel `nil` on the other hand is a legitimate `Node` object.
 It has all functions supported, and could be more useful for debugging.
-It is printable and assignable.
+Debugging-wise, it is printable and assignable.

 It is also used as the parent of `root` in our tree.
 This eliminates the difference between an empty tree and non-empty tree, so insertion and removal of `root` could be carried out without an extra conditional branch.

 ## Codes

 <!--  -->